MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 ### Using System.Environment methods

-The **System.Environment** class provides **GetEnvironmentVariable** and **SetEnvironmentVariable** Methods that allow you specify the scope of the variable.
+The **System.Environment** class provides **GetEnvironmentVariable** and **SetEnvironmentVariable** methods that allow you to specify the scope of the variable.

 The following example uses the **GetEnvironmentVariable** method to get the